Pinterest Hidden Image

 Ingredient Notes

-• Vanilla.
-You can either scrape out a vanilla bean or use vanilla bean paste.
+• Vanilla: You can either scrape out a vanilla bean or use vanilla bean paste.
 This adds another layer of flavor to the orange loaf.

 Pin

-Step 1: Rub together the zest and sugar.
+In a large mixing bowl, rub together the zest and sugar.
 This is a tip I picked up from The Loopy Whisk.
-Essentially, this allows as much of the natural oils from the oranges as possible to be released and flavor the sugar.
+Essentially, this allows lots of the natural oils from the oranges to be released and flavor the sugar.
+If you're using a vanilla pod, rub it into the sugar here also!

 💬 FAQs

-How to store vegan orange cake?
+How to store vegan orange olive oil cake?

-Can vegan orange loaf cake be frozen?
+Can leftovers be frozen?

 Yes, you can freeze this cake in an airtight container and defrost it a couple of hours before serving.
+I usually slice it into servings and separate them with pieces of parchment.
+This way, there's no need to defrost the entire loaf when you're craving a slice!

 What frosting goes with orange cake?